Former Presidents Act: Pension

 The Secretary of the Treasury pays a taxable pension to the president.
 Former presidents receive a pension equal to the salary of a Cabinet secretary (Executive Level I); As of 2020, it was $219,200 per year and since January 2022, $226,300.
 The pension begins immediately after a president's departure from office.
 A former president's spouse may also be paid a lifetime annual pension of $20,000 if they relinquish any other statutory pension.

 Transition

 Transition funding for the expenses of leaving office is available for seven months.
 It covers office space, staff compensation, communications services, and printing and postage associated with the transition.

 Staff and office

 Private office staff and related funding is provided by the administrator of the General Services Administration.
 People employed under this subsection are selected by and responsible only to the former president for the performance of their duties.
 Each former president fixes basic rates of compensation for persons employed for them, not exceeding an annualized total of $150,000 for the first 30 months and $96,000 thereafter.

 Medical insurance

 Former presidents are entitled to medical treatment in military hospitals; they pay for this at rates set by the Office of Management and Budget.
-Two-term presidents may buy health insurance under the Federal Employees Health Benefits Program.
+Presidents may buy health insurance under the Federal Employees Health Benefits Program.